nicklee7963/cs_learning/vim_common_command.md

 ## Moving Horizontally
 w : move to next word
 b : move back a word
-0 : move to the begging
+0 : move to the beginning
-^ : move to the first non-blank character

 $ : move to the end
 % : move to the matching bracket when the 			  cursor is already on a bracket f(character) : find a character after